Follow TV Tropes

 Western Animation

-• In one episode of Arthur, Pal and Nemo are looking for D.W.'s imaginary friend Nadine in the Tibbles' house.
-When the Tibble twins approach, Pal suggests Nemo pretend to be one of the plushes in a pile nearby.
+• In the episode "Baby Kate and the Imaginary Mystery," Pal and Nemo are looking for D.W.'s Imaginary Friend Nadine in the Tibbles' house.
+When the Tibble twins approach, Pal suggests Nemo pretend to be one of the plushies in a pile nearby.
 The twins see the fake plush cat and take it to a different room.

 • In The Madagascar Penguins in a Christmas Caper, Private looks for a Christmas present in the city to cheer up a depressed Ted the Polar Bear.
 When he searches a souvenir stand, he poses as a toy to avoid being recognized by humans.
 Unfortunately, this works too well, as Nana mistakes him for a chew toy and buys him to give to her pet poodle, Mr. Chew, as a Christmas present.
 Because of how vicious Mr. Chew is when Nana isn't looking, it's up to Skipper, Kowalski, and Rico to save Private before Mr. Chew chews him to bits.